We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to the manufacturer, the pillow is hypoallergenic, making it suitable for people with allergies.

-The pillow cover is washable, which may further help people with allergies reduce their symptoms by keeping their bedding clean.
+The pillow cover is washable, meaning people with allergies can reduce their symptoms by washing it as necessary.

 Best adjustable design: WoodyKnows Side-Sleeping Back Pillow